vighneshiyer/research-notes/thesis.md

         - don't want to get into industry evaluation war vs e.g. zebu/haps platforms
 - Multi-abstraction integration
 - Unifying RTL sim/FireSim and TidalSim

+### Fifth and Final (Dec 2023)

+- Date is final Jan 17, 2024, 1-3pm.
+All paperwork is filed and approved.

+#### Summary

+Separate the what from the how.
+What: rapid and accurate uarch eval on axes of perf, power, verification
+    Subwhat: unique characteristics of workload extraction for heterogeneous SoCs
+How: dynamically refined simulation, unified sampling simulation framework and theory, the "Tidal" part of TidalSim

+- Why
+    - Specialized and custom silicon is becoming more ubiquitous in all areas from embedded to datacenter
+    - To design these new SoCs we need tools that enable agile iteration for target workloads, considering:
+        - New heterogeneous SoCs with complex memory hierarchies and accelerators
+        - New workloads with characteristics involving IO heavy components + low latency context switches
+    - We need to get feedback from simulation that we can leverage for:
+        - Perf estimation / bottleneck analysis / application-level profiling / HW parameter DSE
+        - Power modeling / power trace reconstruction
+        - Coverpoint synthesis
+    - In general, research in microarchitecture simulation has stagnated.
+But now we have RTL for complex SoCs (Chipyard, ESP, OpenPiton), can we leverage that instead of using the same old performance models (SST, ZSim, gem5, etc.)?
+- What
+    - Dynamically refined microarchitectural simulation - a hybrid technique blending ideas from Simpoint (interval embedding for similarity estimation), SMARTs (interval sub-sampling and building confidence intervals), and Dynamic Sampling (interleaving execution of functional and performance simulation with feedback, see: "COTSon: Infrastucture for Full-System Simulation")
+    - Taking microarchitectural simulation down to the RTL-level
+- How
+    - Unifying vanilla, sampled, and fast-forwarded simulation methodologies under one common framework where each technique is just a variant of a general algorithm
+        - Similar idea to how FuzzFactory generalized a framework for domain-specific fuzzing
+    -

+#### Detailed Outline

+**Title**: A Unified Microarchitectural Simulation Framework to Identify Unique Aspects of Programs on Heterogeneous SoCs with Respect to Power, Performance, and Functionality

+- Unifying simulation methodologies under 1 framework
+    - SMARTs, Simpoint, hybrid embedding + sampling, time granularity
+        - mixing random sampling into the flow, combine with interval embedding
+    - Accelerated RTL simulation with warmup
+    - Model parameterizes over all simulation methodologies with functions
+        - Can compute things like cost/runtime/throughput/latency in terms of variables like N, C, nCores, RTL_thrput, etc.
+    - Consider types of metrics each simulation platform can deliver and the time granularity + arch vs uarch state models, different reconstruction functions
+    - Combine mixed sim, embedding, sampling with randomness
+        - Dynamically identify intervals for which the embedding features aren't sufficient to predict performance (can also consider uArch warmup model estimated uarch stats)
+        - Can we build an error model?
+    - Then, how to adapt to difficult situations?
+        - Accelerators, dealing with IO (again timesync is an issue)
+    - Unify offline vs online embedding + clustering
+        - Hierarchical incremental clustering vs offline k-means clustering
+        - Error bounds via CLT?
+    - Granularity of perf trace - this is critical to extract unique/relevant segments
+    - Embedding strategies - binary-agnostic vs inst stream based vs ...
+        - Based on RTL feedback too via samples
+    - Sampling as a spectrum
+        - pure RTL sim: infinite window, unwindowed, max speedup = 0
+        - fixed windows, fast-forwarded: max speedup? limited by number of cores and interval length
+            - can't handle external/timer events properly due to time desync, fidelity issues? + warmup model inconsistency wrt RTL
+- New innovations in sampled simulation
+    - TidalSim flow
+    - Variable length intervals
+    - New types of interval embeddings
+- Applications
+    - Perf trace reconstruction
+    - Perf trace analysis via application-level profiling
+- Standalone tasks
+    - Synthesizable state injection
+    - Long-lived uarch state identification (waveform analysis / formal)
+    - Reconstructing uarch state for desired arch state (e.g. fflags) - can we do this automatically?
+    - Generating injection testharness / Chisel mark API for arch state

 ## Google Proposal Paragraph